20LitersAdmin/filterbuildscheduler/README.md

 1. Count records are temporary records, created when an inventory is created and destroyed after their meaningful values are transferred to their corresponding Materials, Parts, Components, and Technologies
   1. **DONE** Counts are polymorphically joined to an item, including Technology
     - forms, params, and controllers will need to be adjusted
-  2. Counts are created based on items, dynamically created when an inventory is created
+  2. **NOPE** Counts are created based on items, dynamically created when an inventory is created
   3. `Receive.new()` function is handled by a job that runs after inventory is finalized
   4. Calculating `count.extrapolated_count` is depreciated

   5. Count records can still track partial counts (loose items vs. boxed items), and record which User submitted the Count
-    - but the 'partial' interface has a better UX
+    - **DONE** but the 'partial' interface has a better UX
     - remove all Count methods, scopes, and item relationships except:
       - `count.link_text`
       - `count.link_class`